Nukesor/comfy-table/README.md

 Comfy-table tries to provide utility for building beautiful tables, while being easy to use.

+**Warning:** This library is quite young and very actively maintained.
+There may be still some bugs, event though I'm continuously writing tests to cover all features.
+If you find anything, please create an issue and I'll try to fix it as soon as possible.

 Features:

 - Automatic arrangement content to a specific width.
 - Styling options for terminals.
 - Cross plattform (Linux, macOS, Windows)
 - Every part of the table can be customized

+## Examples

+If you're looking for examples, take a look at the [tests folder](https://github.com/Nukesor/comfy-table/tree/master/tests).\
+There is a test for almost every feature including a visual view for each resulting table.

+## Feedback

+This is my first Rust library!
+If you have some suggestions on how to improve this library please create an issue.
+I'm always open to constructive criticism and eager to learn how to do this properly!